mwvgroup/Pitt-Google-Broker/broker/setup_broker/lsst/README.md

 your GCP project and service account credentials
 - Authenticated the service account to make `gcloud` calls through the project
 - Enabled the [Secret Manager API](https://cloud.google.com/secret-manager/docs/configuring-secret-manager#enable_api)
-in your Google Cloud Project
+and the [Artifact Registry API](https://cloud.google.com/artifact-registry/docs/enable-service) in your Google Cloud Project
 - Granted the default compute service account the role of `Secret Manager Secret Accessor` in the [IAM & Admin page](https://console.cloud.google.com/iam-admin)